Property Manager/Public Housing Specialist

 - Assists in maintaining the implementation of reporting Affirmatively Furthering Fair Housing (AFFH).

 - Assists with implementation for Streamlining Administrative Regulation, and the None Smoking Rule for Public.

-- Other duties or tasks as may be assigned by the Director of Housing Programs or Deputy Director.
+- Other duties or tasks may be assigned by the Director of Housing Programs or the Deputy Director.

-- Identifies any health and safety deficiencies pertaining HUD regulatory notices and guideline on all unit inspections.
+2. Identifies any health and safety deficiencies pertaining to HUD regulatory notices and guidelines on all unit inspections.